Biscoff Pie (Cookie Butter Pie)

 - 1 teaspoon vanilla extract

-- Pat the crust over the bottom and up the sides of a 9-inch pie pan.
+- Pat the crust over the bottom and up the sides of the ungreased pie pan.
 Bake for 9 minutes.
-Take out of the oven and let cool completely.
+Remove to a wire rack to cool completely, about 1 hour.

 - In a medium bowl, beat the heavy cream until stiff peaks form.
-But don’t beat it so much that it makes butter!
+But don’t beat it so much that it makes butter!1 cup (237 ml) heavy cream

 Haha.
 Exactly!
 It’s good stuff.
 And wow… this is indeed one of my oldest posts. :D